JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 - `$ deno task dev:watch` will run esbuild in watch mode to watch for changes in `./src/index.ts`
 - `$ deno task dev:start` will do the same and also run the webview window

-As of now you will have to run a local server to serve `./dist/index.html`, otherwise you will see nothing!
-This feature is being worked on `features/server-client` at the moment :D

 ## Usage